Skip to content

 Criminal Defense in Spain: Legal Framework, Stages, Penalties and Strategy

-The main stages of the Spanish criminal process are: (i) investigation phase (instrucción), led by the Investigating Judge, where evidence is gathered, statements are taken, searches are authorized and precautionary measures may be ordered; (ii) intermediate phase, where the prosecution drafts charges (escrito de acusación) and the defense responds (escrito de defensa); (iii) oral trial (juicio oral), held before the Criminal Judge, the Provincial Court or, exceptionally, a Jury; (iv) appeals before the Provincial Court, the Supreme Court (cassation) and, where applicable, the Constitutional Court (amparo) and the European Court of Human Rights.
+The main stages of Spanish criminal proceedings are: (i) investigation phase (instrucción), led by the Investigating Judge, where evidence is gathered, statements are taken, searches are authorized and precautionary measures may be ordered; (ii) intermediate phase, where the prosecution drafts charges (escrito de acusación) and the defense responds (escrito de defensa); (iii) trial (juicio oral), held before the Criminal Judge, the Provincial Court or, exceptionally, a Jury; (iv) appeals before the Provincial Court, the Supreme Court (cassation) and, where applicable, the Constitutional Court (amparo) and the European Court of Human Rights.
 Particularly relevant for foreign clients are the 72-hour police detention (Art.
 17 SC), the right to a lawyer from the moment of detention (Art.
 520 LECrim), the right to interpretation and translation (Directive 2010/64/EU) and the right to remain silent and to be informed of the charges (Directives 2012/13/EU and 2016/343/EU).

 The catalogue of penalties in Spanish criminal law is broad.
 Prison sentences range from short-term imprisonment (less than 5 years, susceptible of suspension under Art.
 80 CP) to extended terms up to 20 years (Art.
 76 CP) and, in the most serious cases, reviewable life imprisonment (prisión permanente revisable, Art.
 92 CP) for aggravated homicide, terrorism with multiple victims or genocide.
 Additional penalties include fines (multa, in day-fines or proportional), community service, restraining orders, disqualification from professions or rights, expulsion of foreigners (Art.
 89 CP) for sentences exceeding one year, and asset forfeiture (Arts.
 127 ff.
 CP).
 The corporate entity may also be punished autonomously under Art.
 31 bis CP, with fines, dissolution or suspension of activities.
 Pre-trial detention (prisión provisional) can be ordered for up to two years (extendable to four) when flight risk, evidence tampering or reoffending risks concur (Arts.
 502-519 LECrim).

 The technical defense strategy articulates around four foundational axes.
 First, the protection of constitutional rights: any evidence obtained in violation of fundamental rights (illegal searches, unauthorized wiretaps, statements without counsel) must be expelled from the record (Art.
 11 LOPJ); we file motions challenging the legality of arrests, searches, electronic intercepts and chain of custody.
 Second, the impugnation of intent: most criminal types require specific intent (dolo), and the defense must dismantle the prosecution's narrative by exposing reasonable doubt, alternative hypotheses and exonerating evidence.
 Third, negotiated outcomes: Spanish law allows conformidad (Arts.
-655 and 787 LECrim) —a guilty plea before trial in exchange for reduced sentence— and qualified mitigating factors (Art.
+655 and 785 LECrim) —a guilty plea before trial in exchange for reduced sentence— and qualified mitigating factors (Art.
 21 CP) such as confession, damage reparation and undue procedural delay (Art.
 21.6 CP), which significantly reduce penalties.
 Fourth, in cases of international clients, alignment of criminal defense with immigration consequences (residency, visa), home-country proceedings and consular coordination is essential.

 In current forensic practice, the Spanish criminal landscape has evolved substantially.
 The Organic Law 1/2025 on Justice Service Efficiency, Act 10/2022 on Procedural Efficiency, Organic Law 10/2022 on Sexual Freedom, Act 2/2023 on whistleblower protection, and the implementation of the European Public Prosecutor's Office for EU financial-interest cases have reshaped procedural dynamics.
 The Audiencia Nacional handles terrorism, drug trafficking with international links, organized crime and corruption affecting the State; the Supreme Court reviews cassation appeals and adjudicates cases involving Members of Parliament, Government Ministers and other privileged-jurisdiction defendants.
 At Alonso Sala, with more than 15 years of experience and offices in Madrid (Velázquez 27), we represent both Spanish and international clients across all Spanish courts, combining technical mastery of Spanish criminal procedure with fluent English-language client management, coordination with foreign counsel, embassies and consulates, and a fully bilingual case-file workflow.